sgsokol/influx/doc/manual.rst

   --cinout=CINOUT  lower limit for input/output free and dependent fluxes.
                    Must be non negative.
 Default: 0 --clowp=CLOWP    lower limit for free metabolite pools.
 Must be positive.
+Default 1.e-8 --np=NP            When integer >= 1, it is a number of parallel threads (on Unix) or subprocesses (on Windows) used in Monte-Carlo (M-C) simulations or for multiple FTBL inputs.
+When NP is a float number between 0 and 1, it gives a fraction of available cores (rounded to closest integer) to be used.
-Default 1.e-8 --np=NP            Number of parallel process used in Monte-Carlo (M-C) simulations or for multiple FTBL inputs.
-Without this option or for NP=0, all available cores in a given node are used for M-C simulations in Unix environment.
-On Windows platform, M-C simulations are run in sequential mode on one core.
-Multiple FTBLs are processed in parallel on both platforms.
+                     Without this option or for NP=0, all available cores in a given node are used for M-C simulations.
   --ln             Approximate least norm solution is used for increments during the non-linear iterations when Jacobian is rank deficient

                    Jacobian can become rank deficient if provided data are not sufficient to resolve all free fluxes.
 It can be useful to determine fluxes that can still be resolved by the available measurements.
 If the Jacobian does not become rank deficient, this option has no influence on the found solution neither on the optimization process.
 But if the Jacobian does become rank deficient, a warning message is printed in the error file even if the optimization process could go to the end.